Hmong calendar: Hmong zodiac

-According to Hmong folklore, it is said that long time ago almighty god (Pahawh: 𖬏𖬲𖬤 𖬄𖬤𖬵; RPA: Yawg Saum) wanted to choose some animals to represent each Lunar Year, and if he only chooses domestic animals it wouldn't be fair toward wild animals - this incident was involved for both heaven and underworld.
-Therefore he chose half of domestic animals and the other half wild animals in a total of 12 zodiac animals (Pahawh: 𖭑𖭒 𖬇𖬲𖬧𖬵 𖬔𖬶𖬝𖬰 𖬗 𖬍𖬰𖬧𖬰; RPA: 12 tug tsiaj kav xyoo) to represent each Lunar New Year.
+According to Hmong folklore, a long time ago, the almighty god (Pahawh: 𖬏𖬲𖬤 𖬄𖬤𖬵; RPA: Yawg Saum) decided to select animals to represent each Lunar Year.
+To ensure fairness between species, as the incident involved both heaven and the underworld, he chose an equal number of domestic and wild animals.
+This resulted in a total of 12 zodiac animals (Pahawh: 𖭑𖭒 (𖬄 𖬒𖬰𖬮𖬰) 𖬇𖬲𖬧𖬵 𖬔𖬶𖬝𖬰; RPA: 12 (kaum-ob) tus tsiaj) to represent each Lunar New Year.

+It should be note that while Hmong reckoning of years starts with the year of the Rat, as is traditionally done with the Chinese zodiacs, the Hmong reckoning of months starts with the month of the Rabbit instead of the month of the Tiger.

 The 12 animals are as follows: